mattermost/docs/source/process/community-overview.rst

   - Majority of contributors will not be experts.
 Also, contributing to open source is typically a hobby / side job.

-3. There's thousands of other open source projects so it's very easy to leave to another project.
+3. There are thousands of other open source projects so it's very easy to leave to another project.

 4. Community building is mana intensive.

-  - You need to train contributors, dev and PM review PRs, and create recognition programs with specific roles to people.
+  - You need to train contributors, developers and PMs to review PRs and create recognition programs that give specific roles to people.

 Audiences
 ---------------------------------------------------------